 As a result of the heightened level of interest in homeland security following the attacks of 11 September 2001, the public is even more interested in efforts to protect people, buildings, and operations from disasters.
 This interest presents both benefits and challenges, because much of the same information that can be used to gather support for mitigation can also be used by potential terrorists, saboteurs, or others with malevolent intent.
 For that reason, project delivery teams must carefully maintain the security of any information that pertains to vulnerabilities or facility infrastructure particularly when the building is part of a critical infrastructure or system.
 Per Department of Homeland Security (DHS), critical infrastructure is defined as "the assets, systems, and networks, whether physical or virtual, so vital to the United States that their incapacitation or destruction would have a debilitating effect on security, national economic security, public health or safety, or any combination thereof."
 The Department of Homeland Security Protected Critical Infrastructure Information Program (PCII) was developed as an information-protection program that enhances information sharing between the private sector and the government.
 PCII is used by DHS and other federal, state and local organizations to analyze and secure critical infrastructure and protected systems, identify vulnerabilities and develop risk assessments, and enhance recovery preparedness measures.
 Legal counsel should be obtained on how best to protect such sensitive information from unauthorized use within the provisions of applicable local, state, and federal laws.

-By December 2017, all vendors/contractors will need to have an Information Systems Security Plan per DFARS-CUI Guide .
-This plan will cover a company's business systems, CAD/BIM, data and processes.
+By December 2017, all DoD vendors/contractors will need to comply with the DFARS-CUI Guide .
+This Cybersecurity Plan will cover a company's business systems, CAD/BIM, data and processes.

 According to the Storefront Safety Council and the Texas Traffic Institute at Texas A&M University, 60 times a day, nearly 500 deaths and more than 4,000 injuries per year happen when out-of-control vehicles crash into homes and buildings.
 While we may think these happen only to private sector shops and stores, consider that many federal, state, and local government buildings are located on city streets which make them vulnerable as well.